 The email included requests for her to fill out a satisfaction survey, and send pictures if it was already assembled, which they could add to their displays of satisfied customers.
 Filling the survey out, Jocelynn gave them good grades for the sales and delivery process.
 And, she took pictures of the assembly process to send them.
 While she did that, Fesic cooked up some caff and offered some to Jocelynn.
 When she said, "Sure", he asked, "How do you take it?" and she was suddenly confused while interpreting that 'offer'.
 Soon enough, she got her head right and told him how she preferred the drink and he fixed a mug for her and handed it over and she thanked him despite the sudden tension.

 Figuring she was in the conversation now, no matter what she wanted, she asked, "Oh, did you?
 That kind of video."
-As she talked, Jocelynn did her best to quickly set her bits and pieces aside so she could step into the lounge and get it over with.
-When she did come out of her stateroom, Rol reset the video and Jocelynn had to admit she thought it was really cool.
-She also asked where Rol had gotten to do it and he explained the attraction at the park.
-Like when he talked to Fesic, Rol said she should try it and told her it was a rush too.
+While talking, Jocelynn did her best to quickly set her bits and pieces aside so she could step into the lounge and get it over with.
+When she came out of her stateroom, Rol reset the video and Jocelynn had to admit she thought it was really cool.
+She also asked where Rol had gotten to do it?
+He explained the attraction at the park.
+Like when he talked to Fesic, Rol said she should try it, and told her it was a rush too.
 He then went to cook as she and Fesic watched the vid play out.

 Zimzod was the next person out of his stateroom, followed a bit later by Aiden.
-They both saw the others watching the vid and talking about the jump and that had been happening at each point.
+They both saw the others watching the vid and talking about the jump, and what happened at each point.
 When Aiden sarcastically asked, "Doesn’t that look fun?"
 Rol said, "You could have had that fun!"
-Aiden glared at him and said, "Moving on" and Rol simply muttered, "Whimp" and the others in the compartment laughed at Aiden.
+Aiden glared at him and said, "Moving on."
+Rol simply muttered, "Whimp" and the others in the compartment laughed at Aiden.
 After that, Aiden grabbed chow while Rol went to do some gear maintenance.
 Shifting from the news, Fesic went back to researching the sword from the museum, and Jocelynn went back to gear maintenance.

 By the time Zimzod and Jocelynn were searching for a place that sold jumping experiences, Emkir, Aali and Terin had come out of their staterooms for breakfast.
-While they'd searching, Zimzod heard Aiden had bought the vid and asked where the vid of Aiden's jump was?
+While they searched, Zimzod heard Aiden had bought the vid and asked where the vid of Aiden's jump was?
 When Rol said Aiden was too chicken to jump, Zimzod turned to the pilot and sneered, "Whimp!"
 That got laughs from Rol and Jocelynn.
-Turning back to the search for an adventure tourism firm, Zimzod watched Jocelynn work for a bit before grabbing a comms to try and call Mikah at the hospital.
-Again, he was turned away by friendly but non-helpful operators.
+Turning back to the search for an adventure tourism firm, Zimzod watched Jocelynn work at that for a bit before grabbing a comms to try and call Mikah at the hospital.
+Again, he was turned away by friendly but unhelpful operators.